 License:

 I am a provisionally licensed professional counselor in the state of Missouri, which requires me to work under the supervision of a qualified clinically licensed mental health professional.
-I am currently practicing under the supervision of I am currently under the supervision of Josh Cress, LPC 2014041735 (MO).
+I am currently practicing under the supervision of Eddie Barnett, LPC 2020025030 (MO), LPC 3660 (KS).

 Fees: